harundemirkaya/harundemirkaya/README.md

 ### Hi there 👋
-💻 I am a IOS Developer
+💻 I am a Middle Mobile Developer

 📚 I am a computer engineer

-📝 I have interest in mobile application with Swift and Flutter
+📝 I have interest in mobile application with Flutter and Swift

-🔭 I am working on many mobile applications with Swift.
+🔭 I am working on many mobile applications with Flutter and Swift.

-⚡ Main languages: Swift
+⚡ Main languages: Flutter

 <br/>